maendeleoperry/todo/README.md

 # README

-Splurty

-Full-stack application designed to allow user to add a quote and an author.
+What is it.

+Todo

+This single-page to-do application features a fluid user interface that– by using JavaScript– allows users to rapidly add dynamic content.

 Try it yourself!